urosevic/head-footer-code/readme.txt

 Initial release of new plugin developed by Aleksandar Urosevic.

 == Changelog ==

+= 1.1.1 =
+* Tested: on WordPress 5.4.1
+* Add: Video tutorial on how to install, configure and use Head & Footer Code plugin

 = 1.1.0 =
 * Tested: on WordPress 5.1.4, 5.3.2 and 5.4-beta3 with PHP 7.2.15 and 7.3.7